-The government established workers compensation, also known as “workers comp,” to protect people who are injured at their workplace.
-The program has two purposes:
+The government established workers’ compensation, also known as “workers’ compensation,” to protect people who are injured at their workplace.
+The federal government mandated the program for two reasons.

 - To provide injured workers with medical treatment and financial support

-To ensure these worker protections, every employer must have a workers compensation insurance policy.
-If you are injured on the job, your employer’s insurance policy pays for your treatment.
+To ensure these worker protections, every employer must have a workers’ compensation insurance policy.
+If you are injured on the job, your employer’s insurance policy pays for your treatment instead of you or your employer.

 to find a John Foy office near you